figuerom16/zjax/Readme.md

 ### Swapping response->target elements

-Sometimes the selector for the response element isn't the same as the target.
+Sometimes the selector for the target element isn't the same as the response that you want to swap in.
 Use the `->` operator to specify the response and target elements separately.

 ```html
 <button z-swap="/books/123 #book-form, #updated-cart->#cart">